-Valentine’s Day Traditions from around the world – Valentine’s Day is celebrated across the globe.
+Valentine’s Day Traditions from around the World – Valentine’s Day is celebrated across the globe.
 Come Valentine’s Day, candy, flowers and other gifts are exchanged between sweethearts in one of the many traditions associated with the holiday.
 See what other countries give.

 South Korea and Japan